No Path Through Fire

 No Path Through Fire (В огне брода нет) is a 1968 Soviet war film directed by Gleb Panfilov.
 The film won the Golden Leopard at the Locarno International Film Festival.

 Plot

 The film is set during the Russian Civil War on a hospital train which is transporting the wounded from the front.
 A homely and awkward girl, Tanya Tyotkina, who is working as a nurse on the train, suddenly discovers the talent of an artist in herself.
 In this journey she finds her first timid love and transfers her clandestine feelings to paper.
+She is faced with a choice - to abandon her comrade, or to give her young life for the revolution.